-A steaming bowl of split-pea soup may provide warmth and comfort on a chilly afternoon, but this little pea also packs lots of protein and other healthful properties.
+A steaming bowl of split-pea soup may be best known for providing warmth and comfort on a chilly afternoon, but this little pea also packs tons of nutrients.

-Easy to cook, split peas can absorb water more quickly than whole peas and do not need to be soaked.
-Though the green variety is the most widely available, also try some of the yellow ones popular in South Asian and Mediterranean cuisines.
+Split peas can absorb water more quickly than whole peas and do not need to be soaked.
+Though the green variety is the most widely available, you may want to try the yellow ones popular in South Asian and Mediterranean cuisines.

 Green split peas are most commonly used to make quick and easy nourishing soups.
-The yellow variety is a staple in Indian cooking, for making dal similar to our Kitchari, and in the eastern Mediterranean, where they are often pureed into a delicious, hummus-like dip.
+The yellow variety is a staple for making dal similar to our Kitchari, and in the eastern Mediterranean, where they are often pureed into a delicious, hummus-like dip.